wenlzhang/obsidian-task-chat/docs/MODEL_CONFIGURATION.md

 A: No, defaults work perfectly.
 This is for optimization.

 **Q: Can I use the same model for both?**
-A: Yes, set both to "default" (the default behavior).
+A: Yes, set both parsing and analysis to the same provider and model.

 **Q: Can I mix free and paid models?**
 A: Yes!
-Use Ollama for parsing (free) and cloud for analysis (paid).
+Use Ollama for parsing (free, local) and cloud for analysis (paid, quality).

-**Q: Will this break my existing setup?**
+**Q: What if I switch providers mid-session?**
-A: No, it's 100% backward compatible.
-Defaults use your main provider.
+A: All settings persist.
+Switching parsing provider doesn't affect analysis settings.

 **Q: How much can I save?**
 A: 50-95% on parsing costs by using gpt-4o-mini or Ollama.